 On August 15, 1945, Charles and the other POWs learned of the Japanese surrender.
 This happened because the prisoners purchased a Japanese newspaper on the Black Market.
 The prisoners wanted to celebrate, but the officers feared that if they did the Japanese would retaliate.

 Several days later the prisoners took control of the camp and waited for American forces.
 When they arrived, Charles and the other liberated POWs were returned to the Philippines.
-When he was liberated, he weighed 100 pounds.
+When he was liberated, on September 7, 1945, he weighed 100 pounds.
 He was discharged, from the army, on May 20, 1946.

 During the war, Charles received only two